OpenParkProject/OPP-wiki/docs/server.md

 Both the Application Server and the Authentication Provider follows the OpenAPI specification defined in the [API section](api.md).
 The Authentication Provider logic is described in the [Authentication section](auth.md).

-## Database
+## Application server Database
-The database is a PostgreSQL database that stores all the data for the OPP.
-It is used to store user information, orders, payments, and other data required by the application server.
+The database is a PostgreSQL database that stores all the data for the OPP apart from the user information (that are stored in the Auth service db).
+It is used to store orders, payments, and other data required by the application server.

+## Authentication provider Database
+The Authentication Provider database is a PostgreSQL database that stores user information, including usernames, passwords, and other authentication-related data.
+It is used to manage user accounts and provide authentication services to the application server.

 ## Payment Service
 The Payment Service is a microservice that handles payment processing.
 It communicates with the application server to process payments and send the results back to the application server.